Authors beginning with: C

 Anne-Marie Conway is a primary school teacher specializing in drama and also runs her own children's theatre company, Full Circle.
 She lives in London with her husband and their two sons.

 Anne-Marie's first book, Phoebe Finds Her Voice, was shortlisted for the inaugural Times/Chicken House Children's Fiction Competition and picked for the Summer Reading Challenge 2011.
 Since then she has written two more books in the Starmakers series and the bestselling novel Butterfly Summer.
-Her latest book, Forbidden Friends, is out in May 2013.
+Forbidden Friends, came out in May 2013.

 B. R. Collins was born in 1981 and lives in Kent.
 She studied English at Kings College, Cambridge, then trained as an actor at the London Academy of Music and Dramatic Art.